Michael & Susan Dell Foundation

-The Michael & Susan Dell Foundation was set up in 1999.
-Susan and Michael Dell have supported the foundation primarily through investing the proceeds of sales of shares of Dell Inc. More than (USA) $650 million has been given to children's issues and community initiatives in the United States, India, South Africa as of 2010.
-Today the foundation has over $466 million assets under management.
-According to the OECD, the Michael & Susan Dell Foundation’s financing for 2019 development increased by 11% to US$35 million.
+The Michael & Susan Dell Foundation is an American private foundation set up in 1999 by Michael Dell, founder of Dell Inc. and his wife, Susan Dell.
+The foundation has been supported primarily through investing the proceeds of sales of shares of Dell Inc..
+As of 2025, the foundation is estimated to have about US$7.5 billion assets under management, with $2.9 billion given since 1999 to children's issues and community initiatives, with a large focus on education.According to the OECD, the Michael & Susan Dell Foundation’s financing for 2019 development increased by 11% to US$35 million.